richmahn/en_tn/act/front/intro.md

 #### What is the Book of Acts about? ####

 The Book of Acts tells the story of the early church as more and more people became believers.
 It shows the power of God and the Holy Spirit helping the early Christians.
-The book describes the events that happened from when Jesus went back to heaven until about thirty years later.
+The events in this book began when Jesus went back to heaven and ended about thirty years later.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "The Acts of the Apostles."
-Translators may choose to alter this title as, for example, "The Acts of the Holy Spirit through the Apostles."
+Translators may choose to alter this title.
+One example is, "The Acts of the Holy Spirit through the Apostles."

 #### Who wrote the Book of Acts? ####